Support your local High Street and market this Christmas by shopping local

 Promoted locally by Sevenoaks District Council, and running from September to December, residents can sign up to a variety of activities and events.

-One-day leisure pass Residents aged 55 plus can claim a free one-day pass for Edenbridge Leisure Centre on 1 October, 5 November and 3 December.
-Please email communities@sevenoaks.gov.uk for details, terms and conditions and to request your pass
+One-day leisure pass Residents aged 55 plus can claim a free one-day pass for Edenbridge Leisure Centre on the first Sunday of October, November and December.
+Please email communities@sevenoaks.gov.uk for details, terms and conditions and to request your pass.

 Games Club Come along and play your favourite games while making friends and having a cuppa!